Shropshire MP claims police cuts risk public safety

 Last week Home Office figures revealed the number of police officers in West Mercia fell by 142 in 12 months.

-The force defended the fall claiming it was part of its "efficiency plan" but Mr Wright has criticised the reduction.'Big risk'
+The force defended the fall claiming it was part of its "efficiency plan" but Mr Wright has criticised the reduction.